devprincen/atm-system/README.md

 Deposit successful!
 Your new balance is: 1300

 Enter your choice: 4
 Thank you for using the Mini ATM System.
-Goodbye, John!
+Goodbye, User!
 ```

 ## How to Run